Alternatives

 Stay up to date on the latest news in ADR by following Alternatives on Twitter at @altnewsletter and on Instagram at @alternatives_newsletter.

-CPR members receive a free subscription to Alternatives.
+CPR Institute members receive a free subscription to Alternatives.
 This free subscription can be now accessed in two ways:

 - via a monthly e-mail